How to Chill, Uncork, and Pour Champagne Like a Wine Expert

 Did you know the shape of the glass can affect your enjoyment of the wine?

-Why Experts Recommend Against Champagne Flutes or Coupes
+Why Wine Experts Recommend Against Champagne Flutes or Coupes

 I love the festive look of bubbly in flutes.
 In fact, they're often referred to as champagne flutes.
 But experts say they're not the optimal shape for sipping sparkling wine.
 According to those in the know, the narrow opening preserves the wine's effervescence, but it doesn't let in enough oxygen to "open up" the champagne and doesn't expose enough surface area for the aroma to reach the nose.
 (Smell has a significant effect on taste).